ghstwhl/ePartners/OP1008/README.md

-# WeMos - Micro Micro SD Card Shield for Wemos D1 Mini ESP8266 WiFi
+# WeMos - Relay Shield for Wemon D1 Mini

 ## Table of Contents